just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

 **Scope**

 Currently a basic draft, with room for further detail and feature exploration.

-## What is Eightmeters
+## What is Eightmeters?

 Eightmeters is a "social timesheet" web app that we created internally at Countable to help us feel more